|McLaughlin Canyon (Tonasket)

 The various areas covered here include (from north to south);

-Northern Crag - SE Face - The northernmost SSE facing cliff, which is quite impressive, being the tallest and cleanest at McLaughlin.
-This area is best approached from the west via the dirt track across private property along the open western flats.
+Northern Crag - SE Face - The northernmost SE facing cliff, which is quite impressive.
+About a two mile (40 minute) hike in from the county road, this area is best approached from the west via the dirt track across private property along the open western flats.

-Parking Lot Rock - The small cliff to the north of the main BLM parking lot on the north side of the county road.
-The left and right ends of the cliff are on private lands, but there is plenty of potential for hard climbing in between.
+Parking Lot Rock - The small south facing cliff to the north of the main BLM parking lot on the north side of the county road.
+The left and right ends of the cliff are on private lands.

-West Wall - The east side of the county road directly across from the south parking area.
+West Wall - The small west facing cliff on the east side of the county road directly across from the south parking area.
 Only the first couple of faces and corners of this cliff are on BLM land.